SciML/SciMLSensitivity.jl/docs/src/tutorials/training_tips/local_minima.md

  1. Insert stochasticity into the loss function through minibatching
  2. Weigh the loss function to allow for fitting earlier portions first
  3. Iteratively grow the fit
- 4. Training the initial conditions and the parameters to start
+ 4. Training both the initial conditions and parameters at first, followed by just the parameters

 ## Iterative Growing Of Fits to Reduce Probability of Bad Local Minima

-In this example, we will show how to use strategy (4) in order to increase the robustness of the fit.
+In this example, we will show how to use strategy (3) in order to increase the robustness of the fit.
 Let's start with the same neural ODE example we've used before, except with one small twist: we wish to find the neural ODE that fits on `(0,5.0)`.
 Naively, we use the same training strategy as before: